drwengrave/Xshooter/README.md

 Wavelengths are in air.
 No extinction correction is applied to the final products.

 See https://github.com/martinsparre/XSHPipelineManager for the original source.
-All credit for this goes to Martin Sparre.
+All credit original scirpts goes toMartin Sparre.